 Not using a paint primer

 Primer needs to be used to give your paint a good surface to adhere to.
 It can improve the look of the paint and always needs to be used if you are painting over a darker colour with a white or beige shade or you have heavy stains on the walls that light coloured paint may not cover entirely.
+Using a primer can enhance the utility of even non-slip timber paint that can prove to be very advantageous for you.
+Trust me, you will know the difference.

 There are many problems that people can get into when it comes to painting, especially if you are new to the DIY world.
 Try watching some tutorial videos and do your research and ensure you have everything ready in hand before you start.
 By following these few tips above, it can help you avoid the common problems many DIY jobs seldom run into.